robertnishihara/fine-tune-stable-diffusion/README.md

 ### Notes
 - Stored a checkpoint file with `aws s3 cp src/checkpoint.tar.gz s3://anyscale-temp/diffusion-demo/`, will need to fetch it and untar it and then you should ideally be able to load it with `load_checkpoint.py` pointed to the appropriate location.
+E.g.,
+    - `aws s3 cp s3://anyscale-temp/diffusion-demo/checkpoint-demo.tar.gz .`
+    - `tar xvf checkpoint-demo.tar.gz`